Skip to content

 Ethical & Reef-Safe Sun Protection

 Which sun protection brands are the most ethical and sustainable?
-For the answer, see our Ethical Sun Protection Ratings Table to compare brands’ ethical scores.
+For the answer, see our Ethical Sun Protection comparison table to compare brands’ ethical scores.

 Ethical issues with sun protection

 Making sure our skin is protected from the sun is not something we can ignore if we want to avoid sunburn, wrinkles and skin cancer.
-Wearing sun cream is crucial for anyone living in a sunny climate, who will exposed to the sun daily.
+Wearing sun cream is crucial for anyone living in a sunny climate, who will be exposed to the sun daily.
 Buying sun cream is not something we can simply avoid.
-This means it is even more important to find the most ethical and eco sun cream products, as it’s a product that we use so much of!
+This means it is even more important to find the most ethical sunscreen UK products.
+The GOOD Shopping Guide has been independently researching and rating brands on ethical criteria since 2001, making our comparison tables one of the most trusted resources for ethical beauty choices.

 There are still many ethical issues occurring with the sun protection industry, particularly in regards to the environment and animals.
 Firstly, did you know that palm oil is an ingredient in many brands of sunscreen?